RubixML/ML/README.md

 > **Note**: To transform a dataset without having to pass the raw samples and labels you can pass a transformer to the `apply()` method on a Dataset object.

 ### Stateful
-For stateful transformers, the fit method will allow the transformer to compute any necessary information from the training set in order to carry out its future transformations.
-You can think of *fitting* a transformer like *training* an estimator.
+For stateful transformers, the `fit()` method will allow the transformer to compute any necessary information from the training set in order to carry out its future transformations.
+You can think of *fitting* a transformer like *training* a learner.

-> **Note**: A stateful transformer must be fitted before it can transform.

 ```php
 public fit(Dataset $dataset) : void